Kim Rosen (engineer): Career

 Rosen grew up in the western Massachusetts town of Northampton.
 With an interest in pursuing a career in the music industry, she began an internship at West West Side Music in Tenafly, New Jersey.
 There, she assisted chief mastering engineer Alan Douches from 2002 through 2009.
 While assisting at West West Side Music, Rosen began taking on her own mastering projects and was promoted to staff mastering engineer in 2004.
 As a mastering engineer at West West Side Music, Rosen mastered a wide range of projects for artists such as Franz Ferdinand, Dashboard Confessional, Jeremy Enigk, and La Dispute.

-In 2009, Rosen started her audio mastering studio, Knack Mastering, in Ringwood, New Jersey.
+In 2009, Rosen started her own audio mastering studio, Knack Mastering, in Ringwood, New Jersey.
 Acoustician Chris Pelonis designed her mastering room.

-Rosen participated in speeches on mastering and audio industry-related panels at the AES Convention, Summer NAMM, the PotLuck Audio Conference (Tucson, Arizona), and the Welcome to 1979 Recording Summit (Nashville, Tennessee).
+Rosen has participated in speeches on mastering and audio industry-related panels at the AES Convention, Summer NAMM, the PotLuck Audio Conference (Tucson, Arizona), and the Welcome to 1979 Recording Summit (Nashville, Tennessee).

 In October 2017, Rosen and her husband Dave launched Whitestone Audio Instruments, a company that designs and produces professional analog processing equipment for audio engineers.
-Their first product, the P331 Tube Loading Amplifier, was unveiled at the 2018 NAMM Show in Anaheim, CA.
+Their first product, the P331 Tube Loading Amplifier, was unveiled at the 2018 NAMM Show in Anaheim, California.
 Rosen is an active member and was elected as a Governor of the New York Chapter of the Recording Academy (Grammys) in 2018.

 Work

-Kimberly Rosen works both for independent artists and labels and major label record companies and producers.
-Her most notable releases include works of Bonnie Raitt, Wynonna Judd, Joe Henry, Superdrag, Jeff Bridges, Amy Helm, and Title Fight.
+Rosen works both for independent artists and labels and for major-label record companies and producers.
+Her most notable releases include works by Bonnie Raitt, Wynonna Judd, Joe Henry, Superdrag, Jeff Bridges, Amy Helm, and Title Fight.

 In 2014, she worked on the remake of the Johnny Cash album Bitter Tears, published by Sony Masterworks, with the participation of Emmylou Harris, Steve Earl, Gillian Welch, The Milk Carton Kids and Kris Kristofferson.
-In 2015, she mastered the rearrangement of "Forever Young", theme of the television series Parenthood, performed by Rhiannon Giddens and Iron & Wine for its series finale.
+In 2015, she mastered the rearrangement of "Forever Young", the theme song of the television series Parenthood, performed by Rhiannon Giddens and Iron & Wine for its series finale.

-Rosen was nominated for Best Engineered album (non-classical) for Bonnie Raitt's Dig In Deep (2016) and Milk Carton Kids' All the Things That I Did and All the Things That I Didn't Do (2018).
+Rosen was nominated for the Grammy Award for Best Engineered Album, Non-Classical for mastering Bonnie Raitt's Dig In Deep (2016) and the Milk Carton Kids' All the Things That I Did and All the Things That I Didn't Do (2018).

 Several albums mastered by Kimberly Rosen have received Grammy Award nominations as well as wins.
-The Bonnie Raitt album "Just Like That" received four nominations and three wins, including the Grammy Award for Song of the Year (2023).
-Aimee Mann's Mental Illness (2017) won the Best Folk Album Grammy; as did the Rhiannon Giddens album "They're Calling Me Home" (2022).
+The Bonnie Raitt album Just Like That received four nominations and three wins, including the 2023 Grammy Award for Song of the Year.
+Aimee Mann's Mental Illness (2017) won the Best Folk Album Grammy, as did the Rhiannon Giddens album They're Calling Me Home (2022).